MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.18 Widget

 Validation is successful if the user is able to create an Android Widget for the app on their device.
+The application will be tested to verify that in the event the widget cannot be created, the user will be notified of the reason and an option to send a bug report.

 #### 4.2.18.1 Widget support for Android